 But to play safe, perform a quick test by gently rubbing a dab of the oil on the inside of your baby's elbow area.
 Let the oil seep through the skin.

-Step 3: Start Little and Increase Progressively
+Step 3: Start little and increase progressively

 Virgin coconut oil can be powerful in moving bowels.
 So, the first thing you need to do is to start with just half a teaspoon (NOT tablespoon) on your baby.

-After 4–5 hours if your baby still shows no signs of moving bowels, pour another 1 teaspoon into his or her meal (if your baby has past lunch time, then give him or her some snacks along with the oil).
+After 4–5 hours if your baby still shows no signs of moving bowels, pour another 1 teaspoon over his or her meal (if your baby has past lunch time, then give him or her some snacks along with the oil).

 When I say maximum, I do not mean that you need to give your baby that much.
-If let's say he or she can move bowels with just 5 teaspoons per day, then keep to that amount.
+If let's say he or she can move bowels with just 4 teaspoons per day, then keep to that amount.

 Please bear in mind not to feed virgin coconut oil when your baby's stomach is empty.
 Also, never attempt to feed him or her straight from the jar.
 Always mix coconut oil with food.
 This can help to prevent him or her from getting the runs too frequently and suffering from bad stomach cramp.

-The key to treating constipation in infants with virgin coconut oil is to start with a small amount first (just to be on the safe side) and then increase the amount gradually and progressively.
+The key to treating constipation on infants with virgin coconut oil is to start with a small amount first (just to be on the safe side) and then increase the amount gradually and progressively.
 At the same time, monitor closely for any peculiar reactions on your baby and respond accordingly based on your own judgment.

 This 3-step guide on constipation relief with coconut oil works for toddlers as well.